KevinKagwima/requirement-analysis/README.md

 # Acceptance Criteria
 <p>Acceptance criteria (AC) are explicit conditions that a product, feature, or user story must satisfy to be accepted by stakeholders</p>
-<p>For the checkout feature, an acceptance criteria would be, a user is able to pay for the house they've selected and be able to view the booking details.</p>
+<p>For the checkout feature, an acceptance criteria would be, a user is able to pay for the house they've selected via the provided payment methods and finally after payment completion and validation be able to view the booking details.</p>